sycobuny/pg_model/ROADMAP.md

 =========================

 So, you think PGModel sounds cool?
 To that I have to say first, "what is wrong with you?"
-Then, I follow it up quickly be "er, I mean, welcome aboard!"
+Then, I follow it up quickly by "er, I mean, welcome aboard!"

 There's lots to do to make this actually useful.
 Feel free to tackle anything here, or maybe just add a feature here I missed.
 I'll try to sync it up with the